E-Home Household Service Holdi - GuruFocus.com

 Established in 2014, E-Home Household Service Holdings Limited is a Nasdaq-listed household service company based in Fuzhou, China.
 The Company, through its website and WeChat platform "e家快服", provides integrated household services, including 1) installation and maintenance of home appliances and smart homes; 2) Housekeeping, nanny, sister-in-law and cleaning services; 3) Internet elderly care + home-based elderly care; 4) Hospital care; 5) Nanny delivery platform.

-After years of development, the Company has formed two main services and four auxiliary services targeting at individual consumers (ToC) and business clients (ToB).
+After years of development, the Company has entered big health industry with acquisition of Zhongrun (Fujian) Pharmaceutical Co., Ltd. (“Zhongrun”), a leading medicine and personal care products operator in China and has formed two main services and four auxiliary services targeting at individual consumers (ToC) and business clients (ToB).
 1) The ToC business focuses on nanny, sister-in-law, home-based elderly care and cleaning, and family comprehensive service supplemented by other housekeeping services.
 At present, it has successfully connected with metaverse technology to realize metaverse-based customer service as well as training of domestic workers.
 The ToB business focuses on public cleaning and cleaning robotic equipment.
 Four auxiliary services include 1) docking and application of metaverse technology to housekeeping and cleaning industries; 2) online and offline sales of medicine and health food (including nannies and nursing workers); 3) training on nannies and nursing workers to engage in health care in physical stores; 4) human resources (flexible employment).

 E-Home has become a modern enterprise of comprehensive service for family life.
 The Company always adheres to the business philosophy of "solving every issue of customers with heart", and to the code of conduct of "doing everything well with heart".
 The Company aims to set the benchmark of the household service industry.
 For more information, visit the Company's website at http://www.ej111.com/ir.html.